-Our next meeting will be on Saturday, July 8, from 9 A.M. until noon.
+Our next meeting will be Saturday, September 8.

 Remember, SMOG gathers every second Saturday morning of the month, from 9 A.M. until noon.
 For more information send us an email by clicking here.
 We normally begin our meetings with a Question and Answer session from 9 to 10 A.M., where there are no bad questions and lots of helpful answers.
 Immediately afterward, from 10 A.M. to noon, we hold our general meeting and the monthly presentation.
 Arrive early for best seating at the next meeting.